 The decrease in levels of Ser2P+-enriched CTD suggest an increase in RNA Pol II poising after learning.
 To examine this more directly, we calculated a poising index as the ratio between the mainly promoter-bound Ser5P+ RPB1 and the actively transcribing Ser2P+ RPB1, providing an indication of the balance between these two phosphorylation forms.
-As expected from the decreased Ser2P+ signal, we observed a robust difference between trained animals and control mice, with a significant increase in the poising index of RNA Pol II in the striatum of trained animals (Fig 2C).
+As expected from the decreased Ser2P+ signal, we observed a robust difference between trained animals and control mice, with a significant increase in the poising index of RNA Pol II in the striatum of trained animals (Fig. 2C).

-411 Learning a motor skill modulates RNA Pol II poising at IEGs in the striatum

-A previous study has shown neuronal activity-regulated modulation of RNA Pol II poising in in vitro cortical cultures in an activity-dependent manner (Saha et al., 2011).
-This study also showed that priming of immediate early genes (IEGs, genes that are rapidly and transiently activated in response to neuronal activity, such as Arc (Lyford et al., 1995) and Fos (Dragunow and Robertson, 1987)) by poised RNA Pol II was, at least partly, responsible for their fast induction kinetics upon neuronal activity.
-It has also been shown that learning a motor skill, either a rotarod task or a skilled-reaching paradigm, modulates the levels of Arc and Fos in the striatum in vivo, demonstrating a learning-dependent modulation of IEG expression in this brain structure (Bureau et al., 2010; Qian et al., 2015).
-We therefore investigated if the training-induced modulation of RNA Pol II CTD phosphorylation was observed at IEGs.
-We performed chromatin immunoprecipitation followed by quantitative real-time PCR (ChIP-qPCR) on whole striata dissected from control mice and mice trained in the lever-pressing task presented above (Fig 1A).
+Learning a motor skill modulates RNA Pol II poising at IEGs in the striatum are rapidly and transiently activated in response to neuronal activity, such as Arc (Lyford et al., 1995) and Fos (Dragunow and Robertson, 1987)] by poised RNA Pol II was, at least partly, responsible for their fast induction kinetics on neuronal activity.
+It has also been shown that learning a motor skill, either performing a rotarod task or a skilled-reaching paradigm, modulates the levels of Arc and Fos in the striatum in vivo, demonstrating a learningdependent modulation of IEG expression in this brain structure (Bureau et al., 2010; Qian et al., 2015).
+We therefore investigated whether the training-induced modulation of RNA Pol II CTD phosphorylation was observed at IEGs.
+We performed ChIP followed by quantitative real-time PCR (ChIP-qPCR) on whole striata dissected from control mice and mice trained in the lever-pressing task presented above (Fig. 1A).